-Under the Corium Consulting Agreement, the Company is entitled to receive payments from Corium of up to \$15.6 million, \$13.6 million of which was paid in quarterly installments through March 31, 2022.
-The remaining \$2.0 million was conditioned upon the approval by the FDA of the NDA for Corium's product candidate, ADLARITY.
-This \$2.0 million was earned in the first quarter of 2022.
-Corium also agreed to be responsible for and reimburse the Company for all development, commercialization and regulatory expenses incurred as part of the performance of the Corium Consulting Services.
-The Corium Consulting Agreement is within the scope of ASC 606, as the transaction represents a contract with a customer where the participants function in a customer / vendor relationship and are not exposed equally to the risks and rewards of the activities contemplated under the Corium Consulting Agreement.
+Under the Corium Consulting Agreement, the Company received payments from Corium of \$15.6 million, \$13.6 million of which was paid in quarterly installments through March 31, 2022.
+The remaining \$2.0 million was received in the first quarter of 2022 upon the approval by the FDA of Corium's product known as ADLARITY.
+The Corium Consulting Agreement is within the scope of ASC 606, as the transaction represents a contract with a customer where the participants function in a customer/vendor relationship and are not exposed equally to the risks and rewards of the activities contemplated under the Corium Consulting Agreement.
 The Company identified the performance of consulting services, which includes the reimbursement to the Company of third-party pass-through costs, as its only performance obligation at inception.
 The Company further determined that the transaction price, at inception, under the agreement was \$13.6 million which is the fair value of the consulting services, including the reimbursement of third-party pass-through costs.
 The Company concluded that the regulatory milestone contains a significant uncertainty associated with a future event.
 As such, this milestone is constrained at contract inception and is not included in the transaction price as the Company could not conclude that it is probable a significant reversal in the amount of cumulative revenue recognized will not occur surrounding these milestone payments.